squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 ---

-The [search][2] of Material for MkDocs is genuinely one of its best and most-loved assets: fast, [multi-lingual][3], [offline-capable][4] and most importantly: _all client-side_.
+The [search][2] of Material for MkDocs is by far one of its best and most-loved assets: [multilingual][3], [offline-capable][4] and most importantly: _all client-side_.
 It provides a solution to empower the users of your documentation to find what they're searching for instantly without the headache of managing additional servers.
 However, even though several iterations have been made, there's still some room for improvement, which is why we rebuilt the search plugin and integration from the ground up.
 This article shines some light on the internals of the new search, why it's much more powerful than the previous version and what's about to come.

-_The next section explains the architecture and issues of the current search implementation.
-If you immediately want to learn what's new, skip to the [next section][5]._
+_The next section discusses the architecture and issues of the current search implementation.
+If you immediately want to learn what's new, skip to the [section just after that][5]._

   [2]: ../../setup/setting-up-site-search.md
   [3]: ../../setup/setting-up-site-search.md#lang